unicef/etools/docs/feature-flags.rst

 =============

 The term 'Feature Flags' refers to the ability to turn off features of the web application based on attributes of the user accessing the web application.
-It is also sometimes called 'feature flipping' or 'A/B testing'.
+It is also sometimes called 'feature flipping', 'feature gating', or 'A/B testing'.

 Background
 ----------